MrAmazingFreelancer/v10/README.md

 Modern, modular, and composable media player framework for Web and React.

-🚧 Beta - close to stable.
-Experimental adoption in real projects. 🚧

-Video.js v10 is close to stable.
-Try it out in real projects and share your feedback 🙏.
+Video.js v10 is close to stable and a real projects,  So help out the makers and share your feedback 🙏.

 - Read our [design documents][rfcs].
 - Read the [v10 discussion topic][v10-discussion].